 Environmental Requirement Compliance 1 Federal Statutes Archaeological and Historic Preservation Act Full Bald and Golden Eagle Protection Act of 1940, as amended Partial Clean Air Act, as amended Full Clean Water Act, as amended Partial 2 Endangered Species Act of 1973, as amended Full Federal Water Project Recreation Act, as amended Full Fish and Wildlife Coordination Act, as amended Full Land and Water Conservation Fund Act of 1965, as amended Full Migratory Bird Treaty Act of 1918, as amended Full National Environmental Policy Act of 1969, as amended Partial 3 National Historic Preservation Act of 1966, as amended Full National Wildlife Refuge Administration Act of 1966 Full Noise Pollution and Abatement Act of 1972 Full Watershed Protection and Flood Prevention Act N/A Wild and Scenic Rivers Act of 1968, as amended N/A Farmland Protection Policy Act of 1981 N/A Executive Orders, Memoranda Floodplain Management (EO 11988) Full Protection and Enhancement of Environmental Quality (E.O.
 11514) Full Protection and Enhancement of the Cultural Environment (E.O.
+11593) Full

-11593) Full Protection of Wetlands (E.O.
-11990) Full Analysis of Impacts on Prime and Unique Farmland (CEQ Memorandum, 30 August 1976) Full a.
-Full - All requirements of the statute, E.O., or other policy and related regulations have been met for the current stage of planning.
+Protection of Wetlands (E.O.
+11990) Analysis of Impacts on Prime and Unique Farmland (CEQ Memorandum, 30 a.
+Full - All requirements of the statute, E.O., or other policy and related regulations have been met for the current stage of planning.b.
+Partial - Some requirements of the statute, E.O., or other policy and related regulations remain to be met for the current stage of planning.